Welcome YOUR TURN

 KESTREL · BLIND COUNTER-REVIEW

-• Brand vertical shows live demand — six figures already invoiced to early customers.
+• Live demand: six figures already invoiced to brands.

-• The moat is a margin trap — the labels control any exit and the margin ceiling.
+• Margin trap: labels control the exit and the ceiling.

-• Misaligned cap table — the last round was a steep down-round: prior investors' verdict, in writing.
+• Bad cap table: last round was a steep down-round.

 OUTREACH · DRAFTED FOR MY SEND

-▸ DRAFT · DECLINE · THEA, IN CÉDRIC'S VOICEwaiting: my send
+▸ MY REPLY · A DECLINE, DRAFTED IN MY VOICEwaiting: my send

-Thanks for the detailed walkthrough — you've built something technically real that nobody's managed in nine years, and the brand-licensing angle is genuinely interesting.
+Thanks for the detailed walkthrough.
+You've built something technically real that nobody's managed in nine years.

 Wishing you the best with the round.